fscorrupt/Posterizarr/README.md

 ### Enjoy

-Feel free to customize the script further to suit your preferences or automation needs.
+Feel free to customize the script further to meet your specific preferences or automation requirements.

 PR´s are also welcome!